 Writing today for the Nation, Melissa Harris-Perry brilliantly links the economic policy and rhetoric of the new GOP majority with their well-known "older social agenda committed to pushing American women out of the public sphere."

-Visit Publishers Weekly to read the review in full.
+Visit the Nation to read Harris-Perry's article in full.